Master in Sarcoma

 The programme is designed to advance both the clinical and scientific expertise of professionals working in the management of sarcoma.
 It combines academic training, multidisciplinary knowledge, and best practices in cancer care, with the aim of improving patient outcomes, care quality, and long-term survival.

-Upon successful completion of the course and thesis discussion, participants will earn an academic certificate issued by the University of Campus Bio-Medico and be awarded 60 ECTS credits, divided as follow:
+Upon successful completion of the course and thesis discussion, participants will earn an academic certificate issued by the Università Campus Bio-Medico di Roma and be awarded 60 ECTS credits, divided as follow:

-• 20 ECTS credits for education (160 hours, divided into online modules and in-person seminars)
+• 20 ECTS credits for education (divided into online modules and in-person seminars)

 The online modules include case presentations and discussions with experts, providing participants with the opportunity to analyse real clinical scenarios, exchange perspectives, and deepen their decision-making skills in a multidisciplinary setting.